luffy-xu/huskygpt/package/README.md

 # huskygpt

-`huskygpt` is a command line tool that generates unit tests or reviews code using the OpenAI API.
-It is designed to help developers automate the process of generating test cases for their code.
+`huskygpt` is a command line tool that generates unit tests or reviews code using the OpenAI API with custom model (gpt3, gpt4).

 ## Installation